An analytic approach to the stress energy tensor in quantum field theory: Shale's theorem and further properties of the implementation

-The set of symplectic maps $W : H_J \oplus \overline{H_J} \to \oplus \overline{H_J}$ of the form
+The set of symplectic maps $W : H_J \oplus \overline{H_J} \to H_J \oplus \overline{H_J}$ of the form

 is sometimes also called the restricted symplectic group (see for example \cite{MR3060648}*{Ch.
 11}).
-We endow this group with the the topology induced by using the strong topology for the component $q$ and the Hilbert-Schmidt norm topology for the $r$ component.
+We endow this group with the topology induced by using the strong topology for the component $q$ and the Hilbert-Schmidt norm topology for the $r$ component.
 Hence, a sequence $W_j$ converges to $W$ if and only if $q_j \to q$ strongly and $\| r_j -r\|_\mathrm{HS} \to 0$.
-A side-remark is that our Hilbert spaces are separable by construction, hence these topology is in fact metrisable.
+A side-remark is that our Hilbert spaces are separable by construction, hence this topology is in fact metrisable.
 We have the following continuity statement. \begin{proposition} For each $W$ in the restricted symplectic group let $U_W$ be its natural Bogoliubov implementer.
 Then the maps $W \mapsto U, W \mapsto U^*$ are continuous from the restricted symplectic group to the unitary operators endowed with the strong topology. \end{proposition} \begin{proof} Since it is sufficient to check strong continuity on a dense subset it is sufficient to show that the map $W \mapsto U v$ is continuous for any $v$ in the simple finite particle subspace $\mathcal{F}_{\sfp}$.
 Continuity at the identity element in the group follows immediately from the explicit formula

-bearing in mind that for $v \in \mathcal{F}_{\sfp}$ the vector $e^{\frac{1}{2} a(L)} v$ is given a finite linear combination of simple vectors, independent of $L$, with coefficients that depend on $L$ in a multilinear fashion, bounded by the Hilbert-Schmidt norm of $L$.
-Indeed, it is easy to see that for any sequence $K_j$ converging to $0$ in the Hilbert-Schmidt norm we have that
+bearing in mind that for $v \in \mathcal{F}_{\sfp}$ the vector $e^{\frac{1}{2} a(L)} v$ is a finite linear combination of simple vectors, independent of $L$, with coefficients that depend on $L$ in a multilinear fashion, bounded by the Hilbert-Schmidt norm of $L$.
+We use here a consequence of the restricted symplectic identities that the maps

-on $\mathcal{F}_n$.
+are continuous for the restricted symplectic topology, where $q$ is equipped with the strong operator topology and the off-diagonal blocks with the Hilbert-Schmidt topology.
+Indeed, this follows from

+and from the formulas expressing $K$ and $L$ in terms of $q^{-1}$ and the Hilbert-Schmidt block $r$.
+Finally, it is easy to see that for any sequence $K_j$ converging to $0$ in the Hilbert-Schmidt norm we have that

+converges to zero in operator norm as maps $\mathcal{F}_n\to\mathcal{F}_\infty$.
 To establish strong continuity at non-zero points we can use the formula

 in case $W = W_1 W_2$, where the cocycle $\sigma(W_1,W_2) \in U(1)$ is explicitly given by